RandomDudeXLD/Aeternus-Policies/README.md

 Aeternus is provided "as is" without guarantees of uptime, functionality or availability.
 As such, the following apply:

 - Features may be added, removed or changed at any time without prior notice.
-- Aeternus' owner (whom we'll refer to as Random from now on) reserves the right to block users or servers from accessing the app for any reason.
+- Aeternus' owner (whom we'll refer to as Cryospero from now on) reserves the right to block users or servers from accessing the app for any reason.

 **4. Data Collection and Usage**